2018ik/2018ik.github.io/_wiki/amalek.markdown

 ## Background

-**Amalek** and his descendants the **Amalekites** were a generational enemy of the Israelites in the good land of Canaan and signify the flesh.
+**Amalek** and his descendants the **Amalekites** were a generational enemy of the Israelites in the land of Canaan and signify the flesh.

 ## Significance

 The flesh will always be a continual hindrance in one's Christian life, as one continues to possess the good land.
 No ground must be given to the flesh, even to the good things of the flesh such as one's natural ability.
-Any matters of the flesh must be put to death (Rom.
+Saul's preserving of certain parts of the Amalekites he considered good such as their livestock is a picture of us keeping the good part of the flesh around.
+As a result, Saul lost his kingship, and we lose the anointing.Any matters of the flesh must be put to death without any compromise (Rom.
 8:13).

 ## History